meghanavaradaraj/DebitSuccessAgeRanger/README.md

 3. Install Maven
 4. Install cucumber plugin for eclipse
-5. Change chromer driver path in prameters.java file based in OS Mac OS : seleniumChromePath = "./drivers/chromedriver";
+5. Change chromer driver path in prameters.java file based in OS Mac OS - seleniumChromePath = "./drivers/chromedriver";
-	Windows OS:
+	Windows OS -
 		seleniumChromePath = "./drivers/chromedriver.exe";

-To Run the Tests:
+To Run the Tests -
 	Run 'RunTest.java' as a JUnit Test

-Test Reports:
+Test Reports -
-	HTMl report and screenshots will be available in the 'reports' folder of the project
+	HTML report and screenshots will be available in the 'reports' folder of the project

 Test Scenarios and Test Cases are available in the 'AgeRanger_TestScripts.xlsx'